Now in early access

 Clearing the battery asset class.

 EcoVerse is the institutional infrastructure that does it.
-The Rated Energy Throughput contract turns a battery storage system — sourced from new OEM inventory diverted to storage, retired EV packs, or purpose-built grid cells — into a pay-per-kWh service with a contractual capacity floor, financeable by infrastructure credit today and insurable by carriers as live deployment data accumulates.
+The Insured Energy Throughput contract turns a battery storage system — sourced from new OEM inventory diverted to storage, retired EV packs, or purpose-built grid cells — into a pay-per-kWh service backed by a capacity-floor warranty bound by a rated insurer and financeable by infrastructure credit.
 Identity, rating, contract, and clearing — the rails that let a trillion dollars of storage capital flow at scale.

 app.ecoverse.site/buyers